Frequently asked questions

 To request support for a newly released device, use the Contact Developer link from the TubeWitch page in the Garmin Connect IQ mobile app.

-They are printed on the sensor and can also be found in the SRAM AXS mobile app.
+For TyreWiz, IDs are printed on the sensor and can also be found in the SRAM AXS mobile app.
+For AIRMAX, use the numeric sensor ID available from the sensor or the Schwalbe app when available.

 TubeWitch sensor ID entry fields